 The World’s Top 200 Public Companies

-Ranked by the Carbon Content of their Fossil Fuel ReservesThe Carbon Underground 200TM identifies the top 100 public coal companies globally and the top 100 public oil and gas companies globally, ranked by the potential carbon emissions content of their reported reserves.
-The reserves of these companies total 555 gigatons (Gt) of potential CO2 emissions, almost five times more than can be burned for the world to have an 80% chance of limiting global temperature rise to 2°C (3.6° F).
+Ranked by the Carbon Content of their Proven Fossil Fuel ReservesThe Carbon Underground 200TM identifies the top 100 public coal companies globally and the top 100 public oil and gas companies globally, ranked by the potential carbon emissions content of their proven reserves.
+The reserves of these companies total 474 gigatons (Gt) of potential CO2 emissions, almost five times more than can be burned for the world to have an 80% chance of limiting global temperature rise to 2°C (3.6° F).

 This report estimates an updated carbon budget based on the only IPCC climate scenario with a future less than 2° C above pre-industrial levels with >66% probability.
 These estimates broadly confirm growing research on the exposure of public fossil fuel companies, especially those in the coal sector, to potential constraints and revaluation based on stranded assets.

 The Carbon Underground 200 – Potential CO2 Emissions from the Reserves

-|Oil & Gas||146||150||154||3.8||2.5%||8.1||5.6%|
+|Oil & Gas||154||153||-1||-0.7|

-The potential CO2 emissions embedded in the reported reserves of The Carbon Underground 200 exceed the allocated carbon budget by almost 500%.
+The potential CO2 emissions embedded in the reported reserves of The Carbon Underground 200 exceed the allocated carbon budget by almost 460%.

-Companies on the list are investable as of January 31, 2015.
+Companies on the list are investable as of July 11, 2016.
 Subsidiaries with their own exchange listings that report reserves separately from their parent are eligible for inclusion.
 Companies that publicly trade only a portion of their overall shares are also eligible for inclusion.

-The rankings are based on calculated carbon emissions data using reserves reported as of October 31, 2014.
-The ranking are adjusted for company mergers and acquisitions through January 31, 2015.
+The rankings are based on calculated carbon emissions data using reserves reported as of May 31, 2016.
+The ranking are adjusted for company mergers and acquisitions through July 11, 2016.